The aim of this skill test is to assess whether you understand how to style HTML tables in CSS.

 - Align headings and data for columns containing text left.

-- Add a top and bottom border, plus a border above the footer.
+- Add a 1px top and bottom solid border with the hex color

-- Stripe every odd row of the main table.
+- Stripe every odd row of the main table with the hex color

 Try updating the live code below to recreate the finished example: